-Clearing and snagging at Bayou Patassat was included in the Draft TSP but this feature was subsequently screened and it is not included in the Optimized TSP, See Section 4.0 of the RDIFR-EIS for additional information.
+Clearing and snagging at Bayou Patassat was included in the Draft TSP but this feature was subsequently screened, so it was not included in the Optimized TSP or the RP.
+On July 21, 2023, a Revised Draft Integrated Feasibility Report and Environmental Impact Statement (RDIFR-EIS) that contained an Optimized TSP, was released for a concurrent public review.
+See Section 4.0 of the RDIFR-EIS for additional information.